 Fire/Smoke and Environmental Hazard Detection

-These systems detect the presence of carbon monoxide, carbon dioxide, and/or heightened temperatures using sensors.
+These Fire Monitoring systems detect the presence of carbon monoxide, carbon dioxide, and/or heightened temperatures using sensors.
 In a similar way, low-temperature sensors can be installed in bathrooms, kitchens, break rooms and other areas with water pipes.
 Excessive water levels can be detected by sensors in these and/or flood-prone areas.
 Alarms can be sent to the security system vendor, police/fire departments, and/or other designated personnel.

 Lighting/HVAC/Office Equipment Monitor

-An equipment monitoring system is a cost-effective way to maintain your premises through the remote control of your heating and air conditioning, lighting and office equipment.
+An equipment monitoring system is a cost-effective way to maintain your premises through the remote access control of your heating and air conditioning, lighting and office equipment.
 If someone forgets to turn off the lights, leaves the coffee maker on or neglects to reset the thermostat, you’re alerted by email.
 You can then remedy each situation remotely.

 Customized sensors can even detect unsafe conditions within expensive machinery and send alerts, shut down the machines, or start a repair process.